h8liu-archives/luna/readme.md

 programmers can sure treat the working code as a black box and use it via its interface, but without the ability to understand the internal code logic thoroughly, making fundamental improvements on the code becomes largely practically impossible.
-Consequently, the wheels have to be reinvented.
+Consequently, as time flies, wheels have to be reinvented.

 In face, as a computer science student, I reinvented several wheels myself.
 I am often blamed by my advisors and collegues for wasting